AIandSocialGoodLab/17737s24/_pages/logistics.md

   * **17-537**
     * Students will have the flexibility to choose between two options for the course project:
       * **Kaggle Competition**
-        * Students will participate in *one* of the Kaggle competitions, which involve real-world data and require practical application of ML techniques.
+        * Students will participate in *one* of the following Kaggle competitions (*or a different one with the approval of the instructor*), which involve real-world data and require practical application of ML techniques.
         * Competitions (Subject to change)
           * [Forest Cover Type Prediction](https://www.kaggle.com/c/forest-cover-type-prediction)
           * [Bike Sharing Demand](https://www.kaggle.com/competitions/bike-sharing-demand/overview)